CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-categories-and-bubbles-visualization.md

    ![Map layers style](/img/cloud-native-workspace/tutorials/tutorial1_map_layer_style.png)

 8. Click on the “three dots” icon in the Fill Color section and select “Color Based On” feature `featurecla`.
-It has information about the kind of places there are.
+It has information about what kind of places there are.
 Pick a palette for a categorical variable (versus a gradient).

    ![Map fill style based on field](/img/cloud-native-workspace/tutorials/tutorial1_map_fill_based_on.png)